 \end{aligned}

-Here, the uncertainty in the GLM due to downscaling is incorporated through the component $\delta^{\left(f\right)}\left(s_i\right)\equiv\beta_1\eta^{\left(f\right)}\left(s_i\right)$, which is seen to be the downscaling error $\eta^{\left(f\right)}\left(s_i\right)$ scaled by $\beta_1$.
+where the uncertainty in the GLM due to downscaling is incorporated through the component $\delta^{\left(f\right)}\left(s_i\right)\equiv\beta_1\eta^{\left(f\right)}\left(s_i\right)$, which is seen to be the downscaling error $\eta^{\left(f\right)}\left(s_i\right)$ scaled by $\beta_1$.
 The simulation results given in Figure 4 show why including the downscaling error matters: Inference using CORGI (colour blue) is valid compared to the commonly used ‘plug-in’ approach (colour green), which simply substitutes ${\hat{X}}^{\left(f\right)}\left(s_i\right)$ without accounting for the error (i.e., $g\left(Y^{\left(f\right)}\left(s_i\right)\right)=\beta_0+\beta_1{\hat{X}}^{\left(f\right)}\left(s_i\right)$).
 Another approach called ‘ensemble’ (colour red) shown in Figure 4, directly includes downscaled samples without using the Berkson-error decomposition (i.e., $g\left(Y^{\left(f\right)}\left(s_i\right)\right)=\beta_0+\beta_1{\widetilde{X}}^{\left(f\right)}\left(s_i\right)$, where ${\widetilde{X}}^{\left(f\right)}\left(s_i\right)$ is a generic downscaled sample).
 While the ‘ensemble’ approach seems intuitively appealing, it can lead to biased and invalid inferences.
 Recall that CORGI incorporates downscaling uncertainty in GLM inference.
-Figure 5 demonstrates Monte Carlo downscaled samples of $\mathbf{X}^{(f)} = (\mathit{X}^{(f)}{(s_1)}, \dots, \mathit{X}^{(f)}{(s_N)})^{\top}$ and Monte Carlo samples of $\mathbf{Y}^{(f)} = (\mathit{Y}^{(f)}{(s_1)}, \dots, \mathit{Y}^{(f)}{(s_N)})^{\top}$.
+Figure 5 demonstrates Monte Carlo downscaled samples of $\mathbf{X}^{(f)} = (\mathit{X}^{(f)}{(s_1)}, \dots, \mathit{X}^{(f)}{(s_N)})^{\top}$ and the associated Monte Carlo samples of $\mathbf{Y}^{(f)} = (\mathit{Y}^{(f)}{(s_1)}, \dots, \mathit{Y}^{(f)}{(s_N)})^{\top}$.

 Figure 4: Comparison of CORGI (blue) to other methods, ‘plug-in’ (green) and ‘ensemble’ (red), where the black line represents the target quantity (Bias = 0; CP = 0.95).
 Top row: Bias of estimate ${\hat{\beta}}_1$ against spatial range $\psi_0$ and spatial variance $\sigma_0^2$, respectively.
 Target Bias = 0.
 Bottom row: Coverage probability (CP) for $\beta_1$ against spatial range $\psi_0$ and spatial variance $\sigma_0^2$, respectively.
 Target CP = 0.95.

-Figure 5: (left panel) 100 Monte Carlo samples of $\mathbf{X}^{(f)}$; (right panel) 100 Monte Carlo samples of $\mathbf{Y}^{(f)}$ under CORGI, where $\textbf{Y}^{\left(f\right)}=g^{-1}\left(\beta_0\textbf{1}+\beta_1\hat{\textbf{X}}^{\left(f\right)}+\boldsymbol{\delta}^{\left(f\right)}\right)$.
+Figure 5: (Left panel) 100 Monte Carlo samples of $\mathbf{X}^{(f)}$; (Right panel) 100 Monte Carlo samples of $\mathbf{Y}^{(f)}$ under CORGI, where $\textbf{Y}^{\left(f\right)}=g^{-1}\left(\beta_0\textbf{1}+\beta_1\hat{\textbf{X}}^{\left(f\right)}+\boldsymbol{\delta}^{\left(f\right)}\right)$.